oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 * The LLM Agent has a registered OAuth 2.0 Client (`com.example.ai-agent`) with the Enterprise IdP (`cyberdyne.idp.example`)
 * The LLM Agent has a registered OAuth 2.0 Client (`4960880b83dc9`) with the External Tool Application (`saas.example.net`)
 * Enterprise has established a trust relationship between their IdP and the LLM Agent for SSO
+* Enterprise has established a trust relationship between their IdP and the External Tool Application for SSO
-* Enterprise has established a trust relationship between their IdP and the External Tool Application for SSO and Identity Assertion JWT Authorization Grant
+* Enterprise has established a trust relationship between their IdP Authorization Server and the External Tool Application for Identity Assertion JWT Authorization Grant
+* Enterprise has established a trust relationship between their IdP Authorization Server and IdP for Identity Assertion JWT Authorization Grant
 * Enterprise has granted the LLM Agent permission to act on behalf of users for the External Tool Application with a specific set of scopes

 ### Example Sequence